fiberbit/yoda-zabbix/README.md

 ## How to install Zabbix agent on yoda servers (allinone and full)

-The provisioning of the zabbix-agent can be done with Ansible, with the playbook for yoda-zabbix.
+The provisioning of the zabbix-agent can be done with Ansible, with the playbook zabbix.yml.

 Refer to https://github.com/UtrechtUniversity/yoda-ansible/